micburks/rfcs/text/0000-service-hook.md

 # How we teach this

+`useService(token)`

-`useService(token)` - use the service associated with this token
+> *use* the *service* associated with this *token*

-The current concepts in fusion are actually more straightforward with hooks.
+The current concepts in Fusion are actually more straightforward with hooks.
 React developers are getting comfortable with hooks and the concepts are well-documented.